Daniellli/russo/README.md

 ## Acknowledgements
 Parts of this code were based on the codebase of  [BUTD-DETR](https://github.com/nickgkan/butd_detr).
-The loss implementation (Hungarian matching and criterion class) are based on the codebase of [MDETR](https://github.com/ashkamath/mdetr).

 ## Citing ROSSO